 3. Many Icelanders believe in elves and trolls

-The belief in elves, trolls and other mystical creatures traces back to the Viking age.
-The stories are plentiful so be sure to set some time aside to speak to an Icelander to hear a tale or two!
+Yes, one of the most fun facts about Iceland revolves around elves, trolls and other mystical creatures.
+Many Icelanders are still convinced these creatures actually exist, and they are prominent figures in Icelandic folklore and mythology, which traces back to the Viking age.
+The stories and legends are plentiful so be sure to set some time aside to speak to an Icelander to hear a mythical tale or two!

 4. You can swim outdoors in hot springs all year round